Payment systems

 Fees

-Obviously, there is a notable difference in fees between the two.
+There is a notable difference in fees between the two.
 Zelle doesn’t charge any fees for transfers.
-When you send money using Venmo, on the other hand, there are no fees for standard transfers, which usually take some time.
-If you need to send money instantly, Venmo charges a 1.75% fee.
-Likewise, for sending money from your credit card, you’ll be charged a 3% fee.
-Venmo also has fees for business transactions, which vary slightly.
+Venmo, on the other hand, has no fees for standard transfers, which usually take a few days, but instant transfers cost 1.75%.
+If you send money using a credit card, Venmo charges a 3% fee.
+Venmo also applies specific fees to business transactions.
 You can also view Venmo business transaction fees, which are slightly different.

-If you decide to use Zelle, it is a good idea to find out about transfer limits beforehand, as they differ from one bank to another.
-For instance, if your bank doesn’t have a Zelle partnership, the weekly limit on sending money using the app is $500, though you can receive up to — $5,000.
+If you decide to use Zelle, it’s a good idea to check your bank’s transfer limits beforehand, as they vary.
+For instance, if your bank doesn’t partner with Zelle, the weekly sending limit using the app is $500, though you can receive up to $5,000.

-Those with a fully verified Venmo account can send and receive up to $60,000 a week, while a combined limit on purchases is $7,000.
-So once you know how to add funds to Venmo, you can safely make transfers.
+With a fully verified Venmo account, you can send and receive up to $60,000 a week, while a combined weekly purchase limit is $7,000.
+Once you know how to add funds to Venmo, you can safely make transfers.

 Availability

-Neither Venmo nor Zelle can be used for international payments, so only those living in the United States can use these payment services.
-If you need an app to send money abroad, PayPal or other services might be a better fit.
+Neither Venmo nor Zelle supports international payments.
+Only users within the United States can use these payment services.
+If you need to send money abroad, PayPal or similar services might suit you better.

 Compatibility

-Zelle, however, is already built into over 2,000 banking apps.
-All you have to do to check whether it works with your bank or credit union is search for its name on the official website’s list.
-You can also download a separate Zelle app for Android or iOS if needed.
+Zelle, however, is already built into more than 2,300 banking apps.
+To check whether your bank or credit union supports it, search for its name on Zelle’s official website.
+You can also download a standalone Zelle app for Android or iOS if needed.

 Customer Service